foxnewsnetwork/American-Lang223/README.markdown

 The IndigioApp folder is the only one that contains executeable content.
 All the other folders are projects to DLLs and assemblies that are called from within IndigioApp.

+== Things to note

+In starcraft 2, supply counts are kept at 4096 * N where N is the value you see on your screen when playing.

+The same is true for unit health; divide out by 4096 first to get the on-screen health difference.

+Army_size is the total number of harvesters + units + buildings you have on the map

+The units structure is sized by the sizeof operator to be 468 bytes however, only the first 448 bytes are actually what we're looking for.
+Going the extra 20 bytes will break everything.